The Paleo Guide

-- Start getting the results I've always wanted and had been working for; A lean but strong look with 6-pack abs and muscle definition.
+- I started getting the results I've always wanted and had been working for; A lean but muscular look with 6-pack abs and muscle definition.

-- Start a CrossFit gym with 2 partners.
+- Start a CrossFit gym with two partners.

 - Continue to expand my knowledge while coaching clients and building two small businesses.

 Each step led me down a different rabbit hole full of exploration, self-experimentation, and learning.
 And I'm still learning to this day—notice the "realization" I had recently that sparked writing this article (and this guide).

 Nowadays, the available information on Paleo, nutrition, and research is light years ahead of where it was when I started on this journey.